Let's begin with the top-up screen

 Why is this a problem?

 Each top-up comes with a processing fee—ranging from about ¥10 to ¥200 depending on the method.
-With PayPay’s large volume of transactions, these fees quickly add up on the operations side.
+With PayPay’s large transaction volume, these fees quickly add up on the operations side, costing tens of millions of yen each month.

 How do we going to solve it?

-So our goal was to reduce the frequency of top-ups and encourage users to add larger amounts per top-ups.
+Our goal is to reduce the frequency of top-ups by encouraging users to add larger amounts at once.

-So for this test, we started with the assumption that...
+For this test, we started with the assumption that:

-Showing users their total spending from the previous month during the top-up flow could encourage them to add a similar—or at least larger—amount.
+Showing users their total spending last month with other improvement could encourage them to top up a similar or larger amount at once.

 Show users how much they spent last month